doowb/strings/README.md

 Main concepts:

-1. `structures`: a sort of template that tells Strings how to assemble your data into a formatted string.
+1. `structure`: a sort of template that tells Strings how to build the resulting string from the given context.
-2. `patterns`: patterns tell Strings how to parse and tokenize structures.
+2. `parsers`: patterns tell Strings how to parse and tokenize structures.
 Patterns may be simple strings or RegExp.
-3. `data`: data source that Strings will use to replace the tokens into the provided structure
 4. `replacements`: string or function used to tranform the data
+3. `context`: data source that Strings will use to replace the tokens into the provided structure

 _(TODO)_

 ## API